 When you are finished with the exam, the screen will go blank for a few seconds, which feels like an eternity.
 When the screen is live again, it will tell you if you passed or failed.
 After that, you will leave the test room and return to the front desk, where they will give you a notarized printout of your performance.
-Your performance will be evaluated as Needs improvement, Below target, Target, or Above Target by process group.
+You will know whether you are proficient, moderately proficient or below proficient by process group.